xw2519/intro2ML_coursework1/README.md

 - All evaluation metrics are saved to the the [output](output) folder.
 - Random seed is required to be specified by the user.
 This is done in order to allow the user to replicate a result if the random seed is known.
 - The report is contained in the [docs](docs) folder.
+- If the number of samples in the dataset provided is not divisible by 10, the prorgram will automatically get rid of some of the samples until the number of samples is divisible by 10.

 ### Usage
 To start the interactive program, run the Python file: [app.py](app.py).